ologe/flow-test-observer/README.md

-You can see all available assertions [here](https://github.com/ologe/flow-test-observer/blob/master/lib/src/main/java/dev/olog/flow/test/observer/FlowTestCollector.kt)
+You can see all available assertions [here](https://github.com/ologe/flow-test-observer/blob/master/src/main/kotlin/dev/olog/flow/test/observer/FlowTestCollector.kt)

-## Caveats

-Not working with `RendezvousChannel` and `BufferedChannel` with small buffers

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/ologe/flow-test-observer/issues).